codatio/codat-docs/docs/underwriting/setting-up.md

 You may want to explore and customize Codat's [auth flow](/auth-flow/customize/customize-link) further as part of working on an underwriting solution of your own.

-### <input type="checkbox" unchecked /> Configure ngrok
+### <input type="checkbox" unchecked /> Listen for webhooks

 The app will use several webhooks to track completion of the financial data sync and the categorization of accounts, and Sandbox linking completion.

-We recommend using [ngrok](https://ngrok.com/) to access Codat's webhooks.
+We will use [ngrok](https://ngrok.com/) for the demo to listen for Codat's webhooks.
 After installing ngrok, go to its root directory.
 If working with Windows, open the `ngrok.exe` file to launch the ngrok terminal.
 Then, configure your local machine to receive web traffic on port 5069.
 The demo app is configured to listen for Codat's webhooks on this port.

 <Tabs>
    <TabItem value="win" label="Windows OS">